NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 - Call entry function `ApproveRegisterSideChain`

 > [!NOTE]
-> Chain registration is currently completed by `poly team`  via the trusted account.
+> Chain registration is currently completed by `poly team`  with the trusted account.

 ## 3. Synchronize genesis block header
 Genesis block header synchronization is the prerequisite of synchronizing and processing the subsequent block header information.
 It involves Synchronizing the genesis block header of the new chain to poly chain and synchronizing the genesis header of the poly chain to ccm contract of the new chain.
 - Call entry function `SyncSideChainGenesisHeader`

 > [!NOTE]
-> Synchronization is currently completed by `poly team`  via the trusted account.
+> Synchronization is currently completed by `poly team`  with the trusted account.

 ## 4. Deploy Relayers